db-48/IS218-Midterm/README.md

 - **Command Pattern:** Structure commands within the REPL for effective calculation and history management.
 - **Factory Method, Singleton, and Strategy Patterns:** Further enhance the application's code structure, flexibility, and scalability.

-## Development, Testing, and Documentation Requirements

-### Testing and Code Quality

-- Achieve a minimum of 90% test coverage with Pytest.
-- ~~Ensure code quality and adherence to PEP 8 standards, verified by Pylint.~~

-### Version Control Best Practices

-- Utilize logical commits that clearly group feature development and corresponding tests, evidencing clear development progression.

-### Comprehensive Documentation

-- Compile detailed documentation in `README.md`, covering setup instructions, usage examples, and an in-depth analysis of architectural decisions, particularly emphasizing the implementation and impact of chosen design patterns and the logging strategy.